Team

 Zhenyang Xiao

-B.S., Tianjin University
+B.S., University of Colorado Boulder

-B.S., University of Dhaka
+B.S., University of California, Santa Barbara

-M.S., University of Dhaka
+M.S., Tianjin University

 Zheheng Xu